catherineisonline/tribute-page-freecodecamp/README.md

 # Project objective

-Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/zNqgVx.
+Build a CodePen.io app that is functionally similar to <a href='https://codepen.io/freeCodeCamp/full/zNqgVx'>this</a>.

 Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.